terichadbourne/offline-first-project-manager/readme.md

 Explore the code in this GitHub repository to see how the Offline First design is applied.

-## Running the app
+## Running the app: Quickstart for experienced coders

-To see the Offline First functionality in action, you'll need to follow the steps below.

-**A note on security:** To keep the focus on the front-end code that provides the app's offline functionality, this sample implementation has simplified the server-side elements and **does not currently protect your login credentials** for CouchDB.
-It is **not suitable for production**.
-(See the **[security note](#important-security-note)** below for more detail.)

-### Quick instructions for experienced coders:
 _(The **TL;DR** you're looking for if you're already familiar with the command line, Node.js, NPM, Git, GitHub, and CouchDB.)_

+After reviewing the [security concerns](#important-security-note), follow these instruction to run the app locally and see the Offline First functionality in action:

 1. Clone the repo and run `npm install`.
 2. Set up a new remote CouchDB database with CORS enabled.
 3. Add a new file titled `credentials.js` to the `js` directory.
 The one line of code in this file should be: